Ultimate Warrior: Universal Wrestling Federation (1986)

+In March 1986, Warrior and Borden joined Bill Watts' Oklahoma-based Universal Wrestling Federation (UWF), where they joined "Hotstuff" Eddie Gilbert's Hotstuff International group and feuded with Steve Williams and Ted DiBiase.
+The former Freedom Fighters were rebranded the Blade Runners, with Hellwig being "Blade Runner Rock" and Borden being "Blade Runner Sting".
+According to Road Warrior Animal, Watts created the Blade Runners as a parody of the Road Warriors.

+In May 1986, Blade Runner Rock entered a tournament for the newly created UWF Heavyweight Championship, but was eliminated by Ted DiBiase in the first round.
+On June 14 at the "Superdome Extravaganza" event in the Louisiana Superdome, the Blade Runners lost to the Fabulous Freebirds.
+Hellwig subsequently left the UWF, disbanding the Blade Runners.

 World Class Championship Wrestling (1986–1987)

-In June 1986, Warrior debuted in the Dallas, Texas-based World Class Championship Wrestling (WCCW) promotion, where he wrestled for $50 a night.
+In June 1986, he debuted in the Dallas, Texas-based World Class Championship Wrestling (WCCW) promotion, where he wrestled for $50 a night.
 He has stated that he adopted the ring name "Dingo Warrior" after a member of the WCCW locker room remarked that he looked like "a warrior".
-This stood in contrast with a claim made by Road Warrior Animal, who stated that the Dingo Warrior was a recreation of Warrior's Blade Runner gimmick and was an attempt to present himself as an offspring of The Road Warriors.
+This stood in contrast with a claim made by Road Warrior Animal, who stated that the Dingo Warrior was a recreation of the Blade Runner gimmick and was an attempt to present himself as an offspring of the Road Warriors.
+Animal even noted how the Dingo Warrior face-paint design bore great resemblance to that which Road Warrior Hawk used at the time.

-Initially, Warrior was still a heel in the territory, managed by Gary Hart, although he was cheered during a heel versus heel feud with WCWA World Heavyweight Champion Rick Rude after the two fell out during a tag match.
-After switching managers to Percival Pringle III, Warrior turned babyface permanently after a falling out with fellow Pringle proteges Buzz Sawyer and Matt Borne after a six-man tag match.
-Warrior formed a tag team with Lance Von Erich, and the duo began competing for the WCWA World Tag Team Championship.
-On November 17, 1986, Warrior and Von Erich defeated Master Gee (substituting for champion Buzz Sawyer) and Matt Borne to win the title.
+Initially, Warrior was a heel in the territory, managed by Gary Hart, although he was cheered during a heel versus heel feud with WCWA World Heavyweight Champion Rick Rude after the two fell out during a tag match.
+After switching managers to Percival Pringle III, Warrior turned babyface in September 1986 after a falling out with fellow Pringle proteges Buzz Sawyer and Matt Borne after a six-man tag match.
+In October 1986 at the 3rd Cotton Bowl Extravaganza, Warrior teamed with Steve Simpson to unsuccessfully challenge WCWA World Tag Team Champions Matt Borne and Buzz Sawyer.
+On November 17, 1986, Warrior and Lance Von Erich defeated Borne and Master Gee (substituting for Sawyer) to win the Championship.
 They held the Championship until December 1 of that year, when they lost to Al Madril and Brian Adias.

 In 1987, Warrior began competing for the WCWA Texas Heavyweight Championship, losing to Bob Bradley in a tournament final on January 12.
 He won the title from Bradley on February 2 of that year.
-The title was held up in April 1987 after Warrior left the WCCW.
-He was reinstated as champion upon returning, but vacated it once more upon resigning from WCCW to join the World Wrestling Federation, where he adopted the ring name The Ultimate Warrior.
-Warrior began appearing on house shows in June and was initially billed as The Dingo Warrior in house card promos by Gene Okerlund, but soon had his name modified.
-There is a dispute over who created the full Ultimate Warrior name.
-Bruce Prichard stated that Vince McMahon did not know what a "Dingo" Warrior was, but because there was the "Modern Day Warrior" Kerry von Erich and The Road Warriors there should not be one more simple warrior, but the Ultimate Warrior.
-Warrior claimed after one of his first matches, McMahon had him do a pretaped promo.
-It was there Vince said "we want you to do Warrior, but we don't want Dingo."
-The Warrior then proceeded to cut the promo and stated that he was not this warrior or that warrior, he was The Ultimate Warrior.
+At Wrestling Star Wars in February 1987, Warrior successfully defended the title against Bradley.
+The title was held up in April 1987 after Warrior left WCCW.
+He was reinstated as champion upon returning, but vacated it once more upon resigning from WCCW to join the World Wrestling Federation.
 Warrior made his final appearance with WCCW in June 1987.